ppanja/Transformer-Optimization-for-non-autoregressive-parallel-Text-to-Speech-Models/README.md

 ## Acknowledgements

-Our implementation is hugely influenced by the following repos:
+This implementation has used the following repo as baseline model:
 * [Glow-TTS](https://github.com/jaywalnut310/glow-tts)